-Samsung's New Galaxy S9 Has Super-Slow Mo And AR Emoji
+All Of The Random New Features In Samsung’s Galaxy S9

 But the larger S9+ has two camera lenses, a telephoto lens for zooming in and a wide-angle lens for normal pics of things like your lunch or your dog.

-After Apple debuted the iPhone 7 Plus’ two-lens set up, Samsung introduced a dual lens in its giant phone the Galaxy Note 8, which, at the time, I deemed the best phone camera Samsung’s ever made.
+After Apple debuted the iPhone 7 Plus’s two-lens setup, Samsung introduced a dual lens in its giant phone, the Galaxy Note 8, which, at the time, I deemed the best phone camera Samsung’s ever made.

 The camera on both phones has a new low-light capability as well.

-Here’s the technical bit for people who care: when you’re taking a picture with the S9, the lens senses whether it’s a dark or bright scene.
-If it’s a dark scene, it’ll adjust its aperture from f/2.4 to f/1.5 (the S8’s ’s only went up to f/1.7).
+Here’s the technical bit for people who care: When you’re taking a picture with the S9, the lens senses whether it’s a dark or bright scene.
+If it’s a dark scene, it’ll adjust its aperture from f/2.4 to f/1.5 (the S8’s only went up to f/1.7).
 This basically means it can let in 28% more light now, so your pics from ~the club~ will actually turn out.

 Through some software magic (specifically, capturing 12 photos, choosing the best of those three photos, and creating a composite), the photos taken by the S9 have 30% less “noise” or grain than the S8, meaning they look sharper, clearer, and less like that Georges Seurat painting of people in a park.